Final Fantasy Crystal Chronicles: Echoes of Time: Setting and characters

 Echoes of Time takes place on the same unnamed world as other entries in the Crystal Chronicles series, inhabited by four tribes; the Clavats, Lilties, Yukes and Selkies.
 It chronologically takes place during the "Golden Age" between the events of Crystal Chronicles: Ring of Fates and original Crystal Chronicles.
 Two thousand years prior to the game's events, a great civilization harnessed advanced technology using the power of Crystals, but a magical catastrophe in their future triggered the vanishing of crystals.

 The game's lead is the player-created protagonist from one of the four races, raised in an isolated settlement called the Village, which is near a great crystal dubbed the Crystal Core.
-The protagonist is guided on their quest by the cat-like Clavat Sherlotta, who holds strange powers; must confront the Clavat scientist Larkeicus, and receives aid from the immortal Yuke Veriaude.
+The protagonist is guided on their quest by the cat-like Clavat Sherlotta, who holds strange powers, must confront the Clavat scientist Larkeicus, and receives aid from the immortal Yuke Veriaulde.

 Plot

 The protagonist completes a coming-of-age ceremony, receiving a personal crystal shard from Sherlotta at the Crystal Core.
 Upon returning to the village, the protagonist learns one of the villagers has fallen ill with "crystal sickness".
-Setting out beyond the Village, the protagonist learns that the crystals have been gone for two thousand years.
+Setting out beyond the village, the protagonist learns that the crystals have been gone for two thousand years.
 In the nearest town, they strike a bargain with Larkeicus, who agrees to make a cure in exchange for the activation of two towers.
 When this task is complete, a larger tower appears.
-Larkeicus betrays the protagonist and uses the tower's weaponry to destroy the Crystal Core, causing everyone on the Village to vanish.
+Larkeicus betrays the protagonist and uses the tower's weaponry to destroy the Crystal Core, causing everyone in the village to vanish.
 The protagonist works with Sherlotta and Veriaulde, a former ally of Larkeicus from 2000 years before, giving the protagonist the means of recovering the Crystal Core's fragments and restoring the village.

 Larkeicus tries to stop the protagonist, reviving after their fight due to his experiments with immortality.
 He fails to absorb the protagonist's shard as it damages him, causing Larkeicus to identify them as the cause behind the future catastrophe and vowing to kill them.
 The protagonist receives flashbacks showing Sherlotta caring for him as a child, and that none of the villagers have aged since that time.
 Upon reforming the Crystal Core, it merges with the protagonist, allowing them to explore deeper into the local forest.
-Discovering a ruined version of the Village, the protagonist learns that Larkeicus destroyed it 2000 years before; Sherlotta failed to escape, but the Crystal Core granted her immortality and a new dual form as her old self and the cat of a friend who died in the attack.
-She and the revived Village lived in isolation and emptiness until the protagonist was found as a baby, giving them all purpose and reminding Sherlotta of her humanity.
+Discovering a ruined version of the village, the protagonist learns that Larkeicus destroyed it 2000 years before; Sherlotta failed to escape, but the Crystal Core granted her immortality and a new dual form as her old self and the cat of a friend who died in the attack.
+She and the revived village lived in isolation and emptiness until the protagonist was found as a baby, giving them all purpose and reminding Sherlotta of her humanity.
 Sherlotta vows to stop Larkeicus from preventing the catastrophe he predicted, which led to the vanishing of crystals and downfall of his civilization.